Geddydukes/world-model-poc/README.md

 A multimodal AI system that learns to understand and remember daily experiences by processing visual and audio data.
 This system builds episodic memories from your daily life through self-supervised learning, enabling semantic search across your personal experiences.

-## Overview

-This project implements a personal AI assistant that continuously learns from your daily activities by watching and listening to your environment.
-It uses state-of-the-art self-supervised learning techniques to build a searchable memory system without requiring any manual labeling.

 ## Key Features